 |Colleges / Programs|

-The Health Information Management Program at Hutchinson Community College is located in Hutchinson, Kansas, a south central Kansas city of approximately 45,000 people.
-Founded in 1928, the institution is a comprehensive community college serving Reno, McPherson, Harvey, and part of Rice counties.
+The Health Information Management Program at Hutchinson Community College is located in Hutchinson, Kansas, a south-central Kansas city of approximately 45,000 people.
+Founded in 1928, the institution is a comprehensive community college serving Reno, McPherson, Harvey, and part of Rice counties and is CAHIIM accredited.

 Bonnie Folkerts, MS, RHIT